zzhhatthl/PoDDyHePo-projection/README.md

 In the function `PoDDyHePoPool`, the first argument is the data with projected values from *Step 4*, and the second argument is the main variable whose prevalences we aim to estimate.
+The third argument is a categorical variable with three or more levels, like in the testdata, `obe` has three levels: 0 = Normal Weight, 1 = Overweight, 2 = Obesity.
+By specifying `sep_col = "obe"`, the function calculates the proportions of each category.
+It has to be specified in `sep_col`, when there is a variable with 3 or more levels like `obe` in the example, as we use Wilson Confidence Interval in the pooling step, which is for binomial proportions.

-The third, `sep_col`, is the variable whose proportion needs to be calculated.
-In the function `PoDDyHePoPlot`, the first argument is the result from `PoDDyHePoPool`;
-the second argument is the maximum year in the observed data (In `testdata`, it is 2017), the third argument is the title for the figure.
+In the function `PoDDyHePoPlot`, the first argument is the result from `PoDDyHePoPool`; the second argument is the maximum year in the observed data (In `testdata`, it is 2017), the third argument is the title for the figure.
 Arguments `y_min`, `y_max` are for setting the range of y-axis.
 When there is a variable has three or more levels, an extra argument `sepvarlbl` is available, which is to label the levels of this variable.
 Otherwise, the labels for the newly created variables will be `obe_0`, `obe_1` and `obe_2`.

 NB: Due the limitation of point type, `PoDDyHePoPlot` function does not support variable with more than five levels.